Meet the “Beach Street bear”

 Beach Street starts at Siskiyou Blvd and ends uphill at the foothills of the Siskiyou Mountains.
 You’ll find a mix of modest homes, large homes, apartments and condos as you walk Beach Street.
 The street has open space at Lincoln School, plus many large Ponderosa pines, firs and oaks.

-I saw five deer on my walk, but more interesting than deer is the “Beach Street bear,” which even had its photo in the Ashland Daily Tidings in 2006.
-I have two “Beach Street bear” stories to tell you here.
+Without further ado, let’s get right into stories about the “Beach Street bear,” which even had its photo in the Ashland Daily Tidings in 2006.
+I have two personal “Beach Street bear” stories and one told to me by a neighbor.

-The sad story involves a black bear and a beautiful large orange koi fish (see photo below taken by our neighbor in May 2015).
+My sad bear story is encapsulated in the photo below.
 The bear was doing what bears love to do…go fishing, in this case in my backyard pond.

 My other bear story was dramatic in a different way.
 On a warm summer evening in 2006 shortly after the Daily Tidings article, I was stretched out in a lounge chair in my back yard reading the newspaper.
 Our cuddly, chunky female cat GG was stretched out half-asleep next to me.
 Ah, a nice relaxing Ashland summer evening.